1gravity/Kotlin-Bloc/website/docs/architecture/bloc/bloc_builder.md

 }
 ```

+## BlocBuilder

-While this is great to define the actual `Bloc`, there's also helper functions that can make the process of declaring `Blocs` even simpler/shorter.
+While this is great to define the `Bloc` functions, there are also helper functions that make the process of declaring `Blocs` even simpler/shorter.
 In above example the `Bloc` was declared using the full syntax:

 ```kotlin
 bloc<CountState, CountAction, SideEffect, CountState>(